Research and Innovation

 Phoenix Zones Initiative partners with a leading academic center to advance ethics and science.

-Phoenix Zones Initiative and George Washington University Law’s Animal Legal Education Initiative have partnered toward the development of a private commission to advance protections for animals, improve ethical standards in research, work towards the reduction and elimination of the use of animals in research, and enhance scientific inquiry.
+Phoenix Zones Initiative and George Washington University Law’s Animal Legal Education Initiative have partnered toward the development of a national commission to improve ethical standards in research, work towards the reduction and elimination of the use of animals in research, and enhance scientific inquiry.

 The work of the private commission will be modeled after the work of the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, which produced The Belmont Report.
 The Belmont Report advanced key protections for human subjects of research through well-established ethical principles: respect for autonomy, beneficence, nonmaleficence, and justice.
 The report laid the groundwork for research policies that require informed consent, risk-benefit assessments, and special protections for vulnerable populations.

 Findings and reports of the private commission will be distributed to the public, policy makers, professionals, the media, and other stakeholders.